Dennis Zhang

 Dennis Zhang graduated from Columbia College in 2024 as a biology major and early inductee of Phi Beta Kappa, who pursued extensive scholarship and service centered around genetics and rare diseases.

-As an interdisciplinary researcher, he developed novel genetic technologies at the Sternberg lab while contemplating related bioethical issues at the Columbia Division of Ethics.
-His work culminated in several patent applications and publications, including a co-second-author piece featured on the cover of Science.
+As an interdisciplinary researcher, he developed novel genetic technologies at the Sternberg lab in the Department of Biochemistry and Molecular Biophysics while contemplating related bioethical issues at the Columbia Division of Ethics.
+His work culminated in numerous patent applications and publications in leading journals like Nature and Science.

 To contextualize and inspire his work, he supported rare genetic disease patients throughout college.
-As the president of a mentorship program for teens with sickle cell anemia, he worked with passionate peers to build a sickle cell advocacy comic book that has been shared with over 10 hospitals.
-As the lone post-pandemic volunteer at a hospice center for terminally ill Huntington's disease patients, he revived the At Your Service volunteering program and documented patient life stories in physical books left by their bedsides.
+As the president of a mentorship program for teens with sickle cell anemia, he worked with passionate peers to build two sickle cell advocacy comic books that have been shared with over 10 hospitals.
+As a hospice volunteer for terminally ill Huntington's disease patients, he revived the At Your Service volunteering program and documented patient life stories in physical books left by their bedsides.

-Since graduating, Dennis has been conducting gene editing research at the University of Copenhagen as a US-Denmark Fulbright scholar, with long-term aspirations of becoming a physician-scientist.
+Since graduating, Dennis conducted gene editing research at the University of Copenhagen as a US-Denmark Fulbright scholar and is pursuing an MD-PhD at Stanford as a physician-scientist-in-training.
 In his free time, he is a kombucha aficionado, plays guitar, and is likely marathon training—clocking miles by any means necessary—as a member of the NORD Running for Rare team.